What Is a SIM Swap Scam and How Can You Prevent Them?

 Keep Your Social Media Private

 Before a scammer can even think about contacting a mobile provider, they first need to gain information on their victim(s), often starting by skimming their social media accounts for clues.
-Be sure to never share sensitive information of any kind on social media, and when possible, keep your social media private so scammers can’t view your profile at all.
+Be sure to never share sensitive information of any kind on social media, and when possible, keep your social media private so that scammers can’t view your profile at all.

 Take Precautions Against Phishing and Malware